plan44/p44vdc/README.md

 License
 -------

-vdcd is licensed under the GPLv3 License (see COPYING).
+p44vdc is licensed under the GPLv3 License (see COPYING).

-If that's a problem for your particular application, I am open to provide a commercial license, please contact me at [luz@plan44.ch](mailto:luz@plan44.ch).
+Some of p44vdc makes use of third party project's code, which might have a differing (compatible) license.
+Such code is included in the "thirdparty" subfolder.
+Please see the COPYING files, README.md and license header comments in the individual projects included in that folder.

 Features